camerond/jquery-sortr/README.markdown

 Just give the appropriate `<th>` an attribute of `data-sortr-default` and Sortr will sort by that column on initialization.

+You can give second `<th>` an attribute of `data-sortr-fallback` and Sortr will attempt to sort by that column if the `data-sortr-default` column isn't sortable (for example, if it's all identical values).

 #### Sorting by Custom Values

 If you'd like to sort by a custom value rather than the contents of a table cell (e.g. the column is a relative date but you'd like to sort by the UTC date), just add the value that you'd prefer to sort by as a `date-sortr-sortby` attribute on your `<td>`.
 For example: